Did You Know?

 Snow Leopards have powerful legs and are tremendous leapers, able to jump as far as 50 feet!

 Potter Park Zoo is dedicated to education, which is why the wildlife and conservation educational programs here are some of the best in the country!
 Additionally, all of our programs are correlated to the State of Michigan science curriculum benchmarks and standards.
 Each program can be designed as a Zoo tour, an "outreach" where docents come to visit your class, or an encounter where you come to a class in the zoo's Discovery and Education Center.
-If you are interested in arranging a program please call our Society office at (517) 342-2713.
+If you are interested in arranging a program, please call (517) 342-2713.

 Don’t see what you’re looking for?
 Contact us!